How we change what others think, feel, believe and do

 Schwartz's Value Inventory

-Shalom Schwartz (1992, 1994) used his 'Schwartz Value Inventory' (SVI) with a wide survey of over 60,000 people to identify common values that acted as 'guiding principles for one's life'.
+Shalom Schwartz (1992, 1994) used the 'Schwartz Value Inventory' (SVI) with a wide survey of over 60,000 people to identify common values that acted as 'guiding principles for one's life'.

-He identified ten 'value types' that gather multiple values into a single category.
+Ten 'value types' are identified that gather multiple values into a single category.

 This takes value from social status and prestige.
 The ability to control others is important and power will be actively sought through dominance of others and control over resources.